-Housed in the Frieson Black Cultural Center (FBCC), the Office of Multicultural Student Life offers a tutorial program for individuals or small groups in a variety of undergraduate courses.
-Also, in the FBCC is a book loan program where students can borrow two books per semester for FREE.
+Housed in the Frieson Black Cultural Center (FBCC), the Office of Multicultural Student Life offers a tutoring program for individuals or small groups in a variety of undergraduate courses.
+Also, in the FBCC is a book-loan program that allows students to borrow two books per semester for free.

-The University Libraries system is a network of libraries on campus that provide state-of-the-art facilities and services, including: print and electronic collections, reference and instructional services, and top-notch facilities and technological resources.
+The University Libraries system is a network of libraries on campus that provides state-of-the-art facilities and services, including print and electronic collections, reference and instructional services, and top-notch facilities and technological resources.

-On the second floor of Hodges Library you will find The Commons, a collaboration between the Office of Information Technology (OIT) and University Libraries providing services, technology, and study spaces for students.
+On the second floor of Hodges Library is The Commons a collaboration between the Office of Information Technology (OIT) and University Libraries providing services, technology, and study spaces for students.

 The OIT Help Desk provides information and support for computer and network services managed by OIT (for instance device support, email, password resets).
 You can also check out a laptop, learn how to use a media lab called The Studio, check out cameras, use media workstations, watch a video for class, get help using one of the library’s many databases, and ask reference questions.

 Student Disability Services assists students with documented disabilities by working with them to arrange accommodations and services that enhance access to our facilities and programs.
 Please remember that it’s your responsibility to register with SDS to request services.
 Call 865-974-6087 (v/tty) or email firstname.lastname@example.org.